 Help from an expert financial planner

-Apart from the child’s future, there are other priorities as well like retirement, medical expenses, housing, etc. You should never dip into the funds save for these priorities to invest for your child.
-Planning better would be sensible and for that you can take help from an expert financial planner.
+Apart from the child’s future, there are other priorities as well as retirement, medical expenses, housing, etc. You should never dip into the funds save for these priorities to invest for your child.
+Planning better would be sensible and for that, you can take help from an expert financial planner.